Is a photographer, editor and documentary filmmaker.

 She worked as Producer for Channel M television and Cinematographer & Editor on Mosaico TV, a series of documentaries about Portuguese colonies worldwide.

-Since 2003 she has mentored 3600+ student short films & animations at Vancouver Film School, covering areas as composition, layout, lighting, sound and editing.
+Since 2003 she has mentored 4500+ student short films & animations at Vancouver Film School, covering areas such as composition, layout, lighting, sound and editing.

 Myriam grew up in four nations; France, Brazil, Portugal and England.

 She formed her skills and developed an incredible passion for B&W and hand printing in the darkroom of Stamford College, on the North Side of London.